markjoshwel/sidestepper/README.md

 want to use this not in the context i usually use this for, pass in `--search-here` to treat the current working directory as the 'repository root'

-it'll then make a `.sotaignore` file that i use in my other tooling, but if you want output more friendly for integration in other places, pass in `--plumbing` for it to output encountered large files, line-by-line, to stdout
+it'll then make a `.sotaignore` file that i use in my other tooling scripts, but if you want output more friendly for integration in other places, pass in `--plumbing` for it to output encountered large files, line-by-line, to stdout